carlosmmatos/fcs-action/SUPPORT.md

 ## Support Escalation

 Generally, we endeavor to provide support for using this project here within the repository.
-This expands our online knowledge base, enables self-help for our community, and can reduce the amount of time for you to receive answers.
+This expands our online knowledge base, enables self-help for our community, and can reduce the amount of time for you to receive answers.dd

 If you are a CrowdStrike customer and you would prefer to have your questions or issues handled directly with CrowdStrike Support, you are welcome to [contact the CrowdStrike technical support team](https://supportportal.crowdstrike.com/).